 At first look the packaging is lovely – sleek silver metal with discrete orange writing, and each product has a different quirky tagline (my favourite was the brilliant ‘reach for this before you retch’ on the pulse oil).

-The first product I tried was the Pulse Point roll-on Rescue oil, an oil you apply to your wrists whenever you’re feeling that ever-familiar pregnancy nausea.
+The first product I tried in my Maison D’Anu review was the Pulse Point roll-on Rescue oil, an oil you apply to your wrists whenever you’re feeling that ever-familiar pregnancy nausea.
 It comes in two, 100% natural, variants: ginger and peppermint (my favourite as it smells so clean and fresh).

 The oil works by distracting the senses; a simple idea that’s hugely effective.
 After using these over the summer, I reached the conclusion that they should be handed out with ‘Baby on Board’ badges to pregnant women in London, for use on public transport during hot weather.
 With a heightened sense of smell, all busses and tubes smell even more like tramps, toilets and hundreds of sweaty commuters, Which is where the oil comes in really handy – especially when you’re rammed into someone’s armpit.

 I also tried the Stretch Mark lotion, which contains Siegesbeckia Orientails for healing qualities, and Gotu Kola, which encourages good circulation.
 The first thing that struck me was the smell – I loved it as it wasn’t too overpoweringly flowery.
 It absorbed really quickly, a huge bonus compared to some of the other creams I’ve tried (which leave you with an oily residue with the unwanted side-effect of ‘husband repellant’).